-- (1) Require Urban Growth Centres to be planned to achieve a minimum development density target of 200 residents and jobs combined per gross hectare by 2031 or earlier as identified in Table 2b. - (2) Require Local Official Plans to show how the development density target for Urban Growth Centres under Section 81.3(1) 80.2(1) can be met, including the submission to the Region of any supporting background documentation. - 82.
-[Section number not in use.] - 83.
-[Section number not in use.]
+- (1) Require Urban Growth Centres to be planned to achieve a minimum development density target of 200 residents and jobs combined per gross hectare by 2031 or earlier as identified in Table 2b. - (2) Require Local Official Plans to show how policies have been development to plan to acheive the development density target for Urban Growth Centres under Section 81.3(1) 80.2(1) can be met, including the submission to the Region of any supporting background documentation.